Surya-Gedipudi/bright-minds-demo/README.md

 # bright-minds-demo
 This was the initial idea of the website for Bright Minds.
 This is NOT complete at all, this was just a beginning idea/scrap to see what the general layout of Bright Minds could look like.
+This was just to organize the different sections/thoughts/ideas behind the website design.
+It is currently being designed using React and TypeScript.

 ![image](https://github.com/user-attachments/assets/000480aa-ed4d-4b72-bb74-b184ab08242c)
 ![image](https://github.com/user-attachments/assets/61caade2-6c67-4520-847a-c6539beb370b)